timbre-conference/timbre2026/content/workshops/index.md

 527 Sherbrooke Street West (enter via 3rd Floor) {style="margin-top: 0; margin-bottom: 1.5rem;"}

-### The Heart of Timbre on the Violin: Where the Craft of the Luthier meets that of the Musician
+### At The Heart of Violin Timbre: Where the Craft of the Luthier meets that of the Musician
 {style="color: var(--darkBlue); font-size: 1.5em;"}

 <span id="barbedette"></span>